 Making a delicious Chocolate Banana Bread: Tyler Florence is one of the very few male chefs I enjoy watching cook on the Food Network Channel.
 His recipes are simple, as well as his techniques.
-Because of his use of everyday ingredients, his recipes always look appealing and tasty.
+Because of his everyday ingredients, his recipes always look appealing and tasty.
 One of his recipes I sometimes make is Chocolate Banana Bread.

 I have learned that the same concept applies when baking chocolate bread or chocolate cake, which is to “never overbake.”
 I have learned the hard after many bad experiences.
 A chocolate cake or chocolate bread must always be moist, and this is why you can “never overbake.”

 To bake a perfect, Chocolate Banana Bread or even a chocolate cake, you must always follow the recipe step-by-step.
 With baking, there is not a lot of room to improvise.
 The oven temperature must be correct, and the timing must be followed.
 Why must we always worry about oven temperatures?
 Well, because every brand, make, and model is different.
-Another obstacle that you may not be aware of is an uneven cooking oven.
+Another obstacle you may not be aware of is an uneven cooking oven.
 Most of us have it, unfortunately.
 You might be lucky if your house contractor or engineer was diligent enough with your house.
 Oh boy!
 Baking can certainly be peculiar at a time.

 What has helped me with timing and temperature is a cake tester, not a knife, a fork, or a toothpick.
 A cake tester is very trustworthy, I might say.
-They are not expensive and can be found in many stores selling kitchen items.
+Cake testers are not expensive and can be found in many stores selling kitchen items.
 There are several brands on the market, and as long as you buy a cake tester from a manufacturer you can trust, there is no need to worry.
 This kitchen tool is very effective.
 Buy one!